 Desire 2 Learn (D2L): Please find online content for this course in D2L (https://d2l.msu.edu/).
-Once logged in with your MSU Net ID, your course will appear on the D2L landing page.
-If you do not see your course on the landing page, search for the course with the following criteria, and pin it to your homepage: Urgent Care.
+Once logged in, your specific course section may appear on the D2L landing page.
+Or you may find and pin the course to your homepage by typing the following text into Search for a course: Emergency Medicine Toxicology.